daggerok/Unknown/README.md

     mvn clean package

-This will create an executable jar file **blaze-mvc.jar** within the _target_ maven folder.
+This will create an executable jar file **blade-mvc.jar** within the _target_ maven folder.
 This can be started by executing the following command

-    java -jar target/blaze-mvc.jar
+    java -jar target/blade-mvc.jar

 ### Liberty's Dev Mode